RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2021-1-4-grafana-rootless-container-ansible.markdown

 ## Systemd service file target change

-Systemd session file has to be changed to default target when run in rootless.
+Systemd session file has to be changed to the default target when run in rootless.
 [See here](https://github.com/ikke-t/podman-container-systemd/blob/9a0bf79a47b569050e09dcfb3a367dffbf39b4d8/templates/systemd-service-single.j2#L26)
 ```{% raw  %}
 [Install]